redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

 Provision a vCenter appliance on an ESXi host, using a vCenter ISO locally or VMX file on a datastore

-## Requirements
+## Dependencies

-pyvomi
+The vCenter Server Appliance ISO should be accessible from the host running these tasks, not necessarily the host onto which the appliance will be deployed.
+No customization of the ISO is required.

 ## Role Variables

 ### Auth
 - **provision_vcenter_hostname**:
-  - str, The hostname of the esxi or vcenter on which you want to deploy the application.
+  - str, The hostname of the ESXi or vCenter on which you want to deploy the application.
 Required.

 - **provision_vcenter_username**:
-  - str, The username to use to authenticate to the esxi or vcenter on which you want to deploy the application.
+  - str, The username to use to authenticate to the ESXi or vCenter on which you want to deploy the application.
 Required.

 - **provision_vcenter_password**:
-  - str, The password to use to authenticate to the esxi or vcenter on which you want to deploy the application.
+  - str, The password to use to authenticate to the ESXi or vCenter on which you want to deploy the application.
 Required.

 - **provision_vcenter_port**:
-  - str or int, The port to use to authenticate to the esxi or vcenter on which you want to deploy the application.
+  - str or int, The port to use to authenticate to the ESXi or vCenter on which you want to deploy the application.
 Required.

 - **provision_vcenter_validate_certs**:
-  - bool, If true then certificates will be validated when connecting to the esxi or vcenter for auth.
+  - bool, If true then certificates will be validated when connecting to the ESXi or vCenter for auth.
 Optional.

 ### Replication Options